ipatel467/Credit-Card-Fraud-Detection/ReadMe.md

 <img width="205" alt="Screen Shot 2021-03-16 at 7 38 26 PM" src="https://user-images.githubusercontent.com/52756457/111398207-08be4800-8691-11eb-9d84-07b8a61856ce.png">

 <p>We can see that when we try to see the total number of nulls in each column we get a total of 0.
-This means that there are 0 null values in the dataset. </p>
+This means that there are 0 null values in the dataset.
+Since the data is clean we can jump right into data preprocessing.</p>

 ### Exploratory Data Analysis <a name="exploratory_analysis"></a>

-Here is a correlation heatmap of the differnt columns in the dataset.
+Here is a correlation heatmap of the differnt features in the dataset.
 We can see that there is no multicollinariety.

 <img width="434" alt="Screen Shot 2021-03-16 at 7 40 09 PM" src="https://user-images.githubusercontent.com/52756457/111398112-da406d00-8690-11eb-8a92-ac79fa7cb970.png">